We are parked at a nice pull-off along the

 In the grand scheme

-of things, those 270 miles don't look very far on this state map:
+of things, this segment doesn't look very far on the Alaska map:

 This was our last